uutzinger/NCNN_python/README.md

 - If ```np.concatenate``` is needed, apply it once to a list of all objects that need concatenation
 - If ```np.max``` and ```np.argmax``` are needed in 3D array use examples shown below
 - OpenCV data manipulations are faster than Numpy
-- OpenCV is slighlty faster than NCCN when manipulating images (e.g. resize)
+- OpenCV is slightly faster than NCCN when manipulating images (e.g. resize)
 - Use OpenCV based algorithms whenever possible

 Torch dependencies were removed.
 A useful approaches is listed here: [torch to numpy](https://medium.com/axinc-ai/conversion-between-torch-and-numpy-operators-ce189b3882b1)